ryfylke-react-as/toast/README.md

 ## Quick guide

+> You can also take a look at the [live demo](https://codesandbox.io/s/happy-orla-1hi1k0?file=/src/components/ToastProvider.tsx), if you prefer.

 1. Initialize using `initToast`
 2. Create your toast-list, using `ToastProvider` or `useToasts`, returned from `initToast`
 3. Fire off a toast, using `toast` returned from `initToast`.